 Healthy placenta.
 View of a placenta in a kidney- shaped surgical bowl.
-The placenta is the organ which links the blood supplies of the mother and the foetus in the uterus during pregnancy.
-Its main function is to provide the embryo with nourishment, eliminate wastes and to exchange respiratory gases.
-This is possible because the maternal and foetal blood vessels are in very close proximity in the placental membranes.
-The placenta is attached to the foetus by an umbilical cord.
-The placenta also acts as a gland, secreting hormones that maintain pregnancy.
-The placenta and associated tissues, together known as the afterbirth, are expelled soon after the birth of the baby and is known as the afterbirth.
+The placenta is the organ which links the blood supplies of the mother and the foetus in the womb during pregnancy.
+It functions to provide the embryo with nourishment, to eliminate waste and exchange respiratory gases.
+The placenta is attached to the foetus by the umbilical cord.
+The placenta also secretes hormones which maintain pregnancy.
+The placenta is expelled soon after the birth of the baby and is known as the afterbirth.

 Model release not required.
 Property release not required.